adaltas/ece-devops-2022-fall/modules/04.ci-cd/lab.md

 ## Part 2.
 Continuous Delivery (Deployment) with Heroku

+As of November 28th 2022, Heroku [stops the free tier](https://blog.heroku.com/next-chapter).
+You can use the alternative instructions provided [Here](./azure-webapp/webapp-tuto.md) to deploy a webb app with Microsoft Azure Cloud.

+The following instructions for Heroku are now legacy.

 1. Create an account on [Heroku](https://heroku.com)

 2. Create an app on [Heroku](https://dashboard.heroku.com/new-app) and configure it.